How to apply for the MSc

-Admissions panels will always include at least one member of academic staff who has undertaken appropriate training.
+Admissions panels will always include at least two members of academic staff who have undertaken appropriate training.

-Interviews are held as part of the admissions process, but will normally only be undertaken where there is disagreement between reviewers.
-If a student clearly exceeds all the admission criteria and their proposed research is innovative and can be supervised at the Oxford Internet Institute then they may be made an offer without an interview.
+Interviews are held as part of the admissions process, but will normally only be undertaken where additional clarity is required by the assessors.
+If a student clearly exceeds all the admission criteria and their proposed research is innovative and can be supervised at the Oxford Internet Institute then an offer may be made without an interview.

 If interviews are required, these are usually held about 1 month after the application deadline has passed.
 Interviews can be done in person, by telephone or via Skype with or without video.
-There is usually only one interview held which lasts up to 30 minutes.
+There is usually only one interview per candidate and an interview normally lasts up to 30 minutes.
 You will be asked questions about research interests, interest in the course, and why you think the Oxford Internet Institute would be the best place to conduct your studies.